Kathy Johnson Art

 - 2 inch brush for applying the alum

-- Twine or string - for wrapping the bundles
+- Twine/string - for wrapping the bundles

 - Optional: tweezers (can be helpful in placing and removing plant material)